 Compilers

-The library is intended to be used on multiple platforms and devices and attempts to detect the compiler type and
+The library is intended to be used on multiple platforms and devices.
+Not every single combination of

-been, or can realistically be, checked.
-If you have issues porting the library to your platform then contact me, and I will
+If you have issues porting the library to your platform then contact me, and I will do my best to resolve any

 If you have no issues, or have solved it by yourself then please let me know so that I may add information about it to